v6d-io/v6d/docs/notes/faq.rst

 3. *Is Kubernetes a necessity for vineyard?*

-  No. But when deploy vineyard on Kubernetes, users can enjoy the flexibility of resource management provided by cloud-native deployments for the workloads of their applications.
+  No. But when deploying vineyard on Kubernetes, users can enjoy the flexibility of resource management provided by cloud-native deployments for the workloads of their applications.
 Meanwhile, the scheduler plugin will help co-locate the worker pods to the data for better data-work alignment.